 Swede isn’t usually on my shopping list, but when I saw one for 39p I couldn’t resist.
 It’s always nice to add different fruit and veggies to your basket.
 It helps you to get more variety in your meals and micronutrients in your diet.

 Swede are in season from the middle of October to the end of February, which might explain why it was so cheap.
-They’re a good source of vitamin C and contain lower levels of vitamin A, B vitamins, potassium and iron.
+They’re a good source of vitamin C and contain vitamin A, B vitamins, potassium and iron.
 But when combined with the carrots and sweet potato in this soup it packs a bigger nutritional punch and could aid your body in fighting off infections and repairing itself.
 Pretty important at this time of year!

 This soup is fairly light so I ate big bowl with some avocado on toast which was delicious.

 - 4 medium carrots